JasonShin/fp-core.rs/README.md

 ); // passes
 ```

+Isomorphisms are critical in making structures identical.
+Since we know that the struct above is
+identical to a pair, all the functions that exist on the pair can exist on the struct.
+If `f`
+is the isomorphism and `g` and endomorphism on the codomain: `f^{-1} g f` would extend `g`
+to apply on the domain.

 ### Homomorphism

 A homomorphism is just a structure preserving map.
+It is the older term of morphism.
 In fact, a functor is just a homomorphism between categories as it preserves the original category's structure under the mapping.

 ```rust